haolingdong-msft/innerloop-typespec-authoring-benchmark/cases/Decorators/004003-delete-and-restore-operationId-decorator/case.md

 ## prompt

-1.Remove @operationId and #suppress "@azure-tools/typespec-azure-core/no-openapi" "FIXME: Update justification, follow aka.ms/tsp/conversion-fix for details" in 004003-delete-and-restore-operationId-decorator\tsp
+1.Remove @operationId and #suppress "@azure-tools/typespec-azure-core/no-openapi" "FIXME: Update justification, follow aka.ms/tsp/conversion-fix for details"

 Waiting for the first task to be successfully completed.